Hello everyone!

 a2ensite seudominio.com.br.conf

-# Test the configuration before reloading
+# Test configuration before reloading

 apache2ctl configtest